 As for other requirements to be reviewed (such as citizenship, selective service, and other comment codes/flags), CSN will contact you through MyCSN.
 Log in to your MyCSN account, if there is anything that is required, it will populate in your "TO DO LIST."
 If you are unable to locate, please contact the Financial Aid Office at 702-651-4303.

 If I drop a class, some of my classes, or all of my classes, how will it affect my Financial Aid?
 And will I have to pay anything back?

 This depends on what the student’s award was, when they dropped their classes, and how many classes were dropped.
 Please contact the Financial Aid Office.

 If a student drops a class prior to the start of the semester, the Pell award will be reduced to reflect the appropriate number of classes the student is enrolled in.
 If the student drops during the semester, there are two (2) consequences: First is that a Return to Title Four (R2T4) calculation is mandatory and CSN will determine how much of the aid was not earned/deserved and the student is now responsible for paying that amount back to CSN and/or the Department of Education.
 Second consequence is that the dropped class (es) may have an impact on the students SAP status.

 If I drop a class and enroll in another class, will my Financial Aid still cover my tuition?

 Students who drop a class and add another before the Financial Aid census date may have the Pell Grant applied to their tuition charges.
-Students who enroll after the census date are no longer eligible for the Pell Grant and will need to take out a loan (if not already done) or pay out of pocket for the class (es).
+Students who enroll after the census date are no longer eligible for the Federal Pell Grant and will need to take out a loan (if not already done) or pay out of pocket for the class (es).